goodlyrottenapple/lamYcalc/docs/02_comparison/01_comparison-isabelle.md

 <div class="Example">The pre-term $\lambda 3$ is not a well-formed $\lamy$ term, since the bound variable index is out of scope.
 In other words, there is no corresponding (named) $\lamy$ term to $\lambda 3$.
 </div>

-Since we don't want to work with terms that do not correspond to $\lamy$ terms, we have to introduce the notion of a _well-formed term_, which restricts the set of pre-terms to only those that correspond to $\lamy$ terms (i.e. this **?inductive definition?** ensures that there are no "out of bounds" indices in a given pre-term):
+Since we don't want to work with terms that do not correspond to $\lamy$ terms, we have to introduce the notion of a _well-formed term_, which restricts the set of pre-terms to only those that correspond to $\lamy$ terms (i.e. this inductive definition ensures that there are no "out of bounds" indices in a given pre-term):

 <div class="Definition" head="Well-formed terms">
 \begin{center}